-Millions of children’s toys, cribs, playpens and other children’s products are sold in the marketplace each year.
+Millions of children’s toys, cribs, playpens, and other children’s products are sold each year.
 Parents who purchase these items trust that they have been exhaustively tested to meet rigorous safety standards.
-Unfortunately, this is not always the case, and product liability attorneys are aware.
+Unfortunately, this is not always the case.
 Companies who manufacture defective toys, cribs, and playpens need to be held to the highest standards of quality and safety because the end users of those products are our most vulnerable population: children.
 The moment that manufacturers do not adhere to these regulations is when product liability lawsuits are created.

 A product liability attorney has exposure to the regulations and shortcomings of toy and playpen manufacturing, so they are an excellent resource when product liability lawsuits arise.
 Because of the sheer volume of products on the market, the product liability attorney takes on the time-consuming task of researching all components leading to the error and potential lawsuit.